DigitME2/oee_server/README.md

 ## Documentation

+Help files can be found in the app

 ### Workflow Types

 Machines can be assigned different work flows to determine the flow of the display on the android tablet.